0xrajneesh/Home-Lab/open-source-IAM-home-lab.md

 **Hardware**: At least 4GB of RAM and 2 CPU cores (virtual or physical).
 **Software**:
-    Docker and Docker Compose (for container management).
-Docker Installation Guide JDK 11+ (if running Keycloak natively or for development purposes).
-JDK Download
+- Docker and Docker Compose (for container management).
+- JDK 11+ (if running Keycloak natively or for development purposes).

 ## 🖼️Lab Diagram